 - Hand grater.
 Using a hand grater is an easy way to grate the carrots.
 Make sure to use the side of the grater with the large holes.
 This method does require a little more elbow grease, but it gets the job done!

 - Food processor.
 To make it faster, use a food processor.
 Pulse it a few times until the carrots are grated into small pieces (but not puréed).

 - Pineapple.
 Make sure to drain the pineapple.
-The carrots already contain a lot of moisture, so adding crushed pineapple with the juice will ruin the consistency of the cake.
+The carrots already contain a lot of moisture, so adding crushed pineapple to the juice will ruin the consistency of the cake.

 - Applesauce.
 Applesauce can be used in place of crushed pineapple if you prefer.

-- Extra mix-in’s.
-Feel free to mix extras into the batter, like raisins, chopped nuts or shredded coconut.
+- Extra mix-ins.
+Feel free to mix extras into the batter, like raisins, chopped pecans or walnuts, or shredded coconut.
 You can even toast the nuts first for even more flavor.

 - Line the pan.
 The cake is super moist, so make sure to use parchment paper and cooking spray.
 You don’t want it to stick to the pan!

 - Toasted coconut.
 Before serving, try topping the cake with freshly toasted coconut.
 It adds incredible flavor and just the right amount of sweetness.

 - Doubling.
 To double the recipe, use a 9×13″ baking dish or two 9-inch round circle cake pans.